triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

     └── config.pbtxt
 ```

-Now, you have finish the basic deployment, and the file path should look like this:
+Now, you have finished the basic deployment, and the file path should look like this:

 ```
 vllm_workspace